-Last week’s post on managing conflict, From Values to Communication, looked for mutually held purposes and values that opponents could use as a foundation for conversation, and encouraged the practice of focused listening and empathy as a sort of salve for working through differences of opinion.
+Last week’s post on reconciliation in the midst of conflict, looked for mutually held purposes and values that opponents could use as a foundation for conversation, and encouraged the practice of focused listening and empathy to help work through differences of opinion.

 Mutual respect will help sustain a relationship long past the friction caused by a typical clash of views, so keep the Platinum Rule in mind: Treat your opponents the way they want to be treated, not the way you want to be treated.
 For instance, you may prefer a public meeting, but they might be more comfortable with a walk and talk.
-You might like to review data and clarify points by email so you can study a written document at your leisure, but they may need to hear the sound of your voice to feel that you’re really working together.
+You might like to review data and clarify points at your leisure in an email or a written document, but they may need to hear the sound of your voice to feel that you’re really working together.

 Once the behavioral aspects of the conflict are under control, it’s easier to see what the content of the disagreement really is.

 Disputes frequently arise when there’s no mutually agreed upon data set to serve as the basis for decision-making.
-Arguing about your opinions can be like trying to negotiate a traffic circle that has bad signage: Once you’ve made your way in, you can’t tell how to get out, so you keep going around and around.
+Arguing about opinions is like trying to get through a traffic circle with bad signage: Once you’ve made your way in, you can’t tell how to get out, so you keep going around and around.
 If you don’t have the relevant facts to review and harness as part of a joint conclusion, you’ll have to figure out how to get them, or at least find surrogates for them.

-The data doesn’t necessarily have to be presented as spreadsheets and charts of survey responses — they could be recurring anecdotes that come to the same conclusion or a set of observations collected over time, all with consistent methodology.
+The data doesn’t have to be presented as spreadsheets or charts of survey responses — they could be recurring anecdotes that come to the same conclusion or a set of observations collected over time.
 Often just reaching an understanding about which information is germane to the discussion will resolve the difference of opinion; sometimes new facts will help you make a more compelling presentation of your side of the argument.

-If it’s the methodology for collecting and presenting the data that’s at issue, particularly if it’s been questioned more than once, then the apparent data problem may be the cover for an underlying issue of mistrust that hasn’t yet come to the surface.
+If the methodology for collecting and presenting the data is at issue, particularly if it’s been questioned more than once, then the apparent data problem may be covering an underlying issue of mistrust that hasn’t yet come to the surface.

 Maybe We Just Think Differently

-Or perhaps the challenge is that you have divergent interpretations of the same facts because you have truly dissimilar perspectives and beliefs.
-You can start with a tentative positioning to test this out: “Based on the survey results, we can see that a significant and influential minority of our customers say that they’re relatively satisfied with our service overall, but that they wouldn’t recommend us to a friend.
+Or perhaps the challenge is that you have divergent interpretations of the same facts because you have dissimilar perspectives and beliefs.
+A tentative positioning can test this out: “Based on the survey results, we can see that a significant and influential minority of our customers say that they’re relatively satisfied with our service overall, but that they wouldn’t recommend us to a friend.
 We may need to change our delivery approach to make it more appealing.
 What do you think?”

 The Rolling Stones’ perspective is useful here: “You can’t always get what you want.”
 So can you work toward getting what you really need instead of getting everything you’d want if you could have it all?
 When you focus only on what you really need, does that give you enough wiggle room to come to agreement?
 Maybe all you really need is the chance to keep the issue open so you can reconvene and negotiate again without having damaged the relationship.

-When complete accord isn’t possible, can you reach consensus on something small so that you can share it as a success, and subsequently look for another piece of agreement, and then another?
-The very experience of finding common ground, even just a little bit of it, creates a much greater likelihood that you’ll eventually be able to do it reiteratively in a progressively expanding process.
+When complete accord isn’t possible, try to reach consensus on something small so that you can share it as a success, and subsequently look for other small bits of agreement: The very experience of finding common ground, creates a much greater likelihood that you’ll eventually be able to do it reiteratively in a progressively expanding process.

 Next week we’ll look at how opponents can get back to business with the terms of an agreement in hand.